Well-being and mental health: how is my teen doing?

 • Maintaining healthy lifestyle habits.

-To find out more about personal and social resources (or skills), visit the Social skills page.
+To find out more visit the Social skills page.

 A teen’s mental health is also influenced by the support they receive from those around them.
 While friends play an important role, the support they get from their parents is just as essential.